cosmos/ibc-go/docs/requirements/ics27-multiplexed-requirements.md

 ## Objectives

 Enable different account types, to be controlled remotely
-- To facilitate performant cross-chain account management for accounts created on a per-user basis
 - To streamline workflows using token transfer and interchain accounts in combination

 ## Scope